 Implied Indemnity: A plaintiff in an action for indemnification not based on a statute or express contract, who had been a codefendant in a prior action with a joint tortfeasor, can recover indemnity from that codefendant only by establishing four separate elements: (1) that the other tortfeasor was negligent; (2) that his negligence, rather than the plaintiff's, was the direct, immediate cause of the accident and injuries; (3) that he was in control of the situation to the exclusion of the plaintiff; and (4) that the plaintiff did not know of such negligence, had no reason to anticipate it, and could reasonably rely on the other tortfeasor not to be negligent.
 Kyrtatas v.
 Stop & Shop, 535 A.2d 357 (Conn.
 1988).
 When all potential parties are included in a product liability action, indemnification does not apply; instead, Conn.
 Gen. Stat. § 52-5720 applies, and the court allocates liability.
 Id.
 If the plaintiff in a product liability action did not include all potential parties, the defendants may implead a third party that may be liable for all or part of the claim.
 Smith v.
 Dynamic Cooking Sys., 887 A.2d 966 (Conn.
 Super.
 Ct.
 2005).
 A court may also imply an agreement to indemnify from the conduct of two parties in the absence of an express contract.
 Sandella v.
 Dick Corp., 729 A.2d 813 (Conn.
 App.
 Ct.
 1999).
-An action for indemnification must be filled within 3 years from either judgment or settlement of the underlying claim.
+An action for indemnification must be filed within 3 years from either judgment or settlement of the underlying claim.
 Conn.
-Gen. Stat. § 52-584a; but see Conn.
-Gen. Stat. § 52-584c (contribution actions by state or a political subdivision arising out of construction).
+Gen. Stat. § 52-598a.
+Indemnification claims for improvements to real property are subject to Connecticut's 7-year statute of repose.
+Conn.
+Gen. Stat. § 52-584a.